 Victoria Banson is a dispute resolution lawyer with more than 10 years' experience.
 She focuses her practice on providing technical advice to clients and colleagues advising on substantive issues of law and procedure.
-In particular, she acts as an advocate before the masters in the Business List (Chd) and Queen's Bench Divisions on various procedural and substantive applications including enforcement of judgments in the High Court and County Court.
+In particular, she acts as an advocate before the masters in the Business List (Chd) and King's Bench Divisions on various procedural and substantive applications including enforcement of judgments in the High Court and County Court.

 Victoria's role includes producing external and internal know-how ensuring that the department is up to date on recent procedural developments and department policy.
 She is also the liaison between Jones Day and the High Court of London, being the Firm's sole representative on various user committees.